MIFA Celebrates 50 Years of Uniting Community Through Service

 People from 70 diverse congregations and faith backgrounds across Shelby County worked together on over 20 different service projects to benefit the community and make us better neighbors to each other.
 Click here to learn more about CommUNITY Days.
 For additonal information, contact Linda Marks at email@example.com or (901) 529-4560.

 View our Flickr album to see CommUNITY Days volunteers in action.

-We honored MIFA’s amazing past and vibrant future in a memorable evening at the Hilton Hotel, including a seated dinner, live music, inspirational presentations, and the unveiling of MIFA Center for Community, our new website.
+We honored MIFA’s past and future in a memorable evening at the Hilton Hotel, including a seated dinner, live music, inspirational presentations, and the unveiling of the MIFA Center for Community, our new website.

 Below is an excerpt from the keynote speech delivered by MIFA Board Chair Dorothy Wells.

 Rabbi Wax, Dean Dimmick, John T. Fisher, and 27 other clergy and committed Memphians would come together on September 15, 1968, gathering for a conference focused on creating an interfaith ministry for the urban poor.
 On that day, MIFA was born.
 To be certain, intentionally walking together and crossing racial and religious boundary lines would prove difficult; but 50 years later, we are together and we bring together hands and hearts in our community to make a difference in the lives of our most vulnerable citizens.